Paul-Clue/crypto-app/README.md

 ![screenshot](./src/assets/img/crypto-app.png)

 This app was built with React & Redux.
 It displays all of the most important data an investor would need to make any informed decision about investing in any one of the top ten crypto coins.
-Users can filer the coins by market capitalization.
+Users can filter the coins by market capitalization.

 ## Built With